Clean white tiled bathroom with wall-hung toilet

 Quiet,steady,well-monitored.

-Waking to urinate, slower flow, lingering aches — common, treatable, and worth taking seriously.
+Waking to urinate, slower flow, lingering aches.
+Common, treatable, and worth taking seriously early.

 Prostate health is largely about consistent monitoring and the right inputs over time.
 It rewards attention and forgives small lapses.

-Benign prostatic hyperplasia (BPH), prostatitis and elevated PSA are common in men over 45 and are well-managed with the right work-up.
-The tricky part is distinguishing what's normal aging, what's a symptom worth treating, and what warrants imaging or referral.
+Benign prostatic hyperplasia, prostatitis, and elevated PSA are common in men over 45, and they're well-managed with the right work-up.
+The tricky part is distinguishing normal aging from symptoms worth treating, and those from what warrants imaging or referral.

 Three things to hold onto.